Switzerland · Mountain Passes

 When do Swiss mountain passes open in 2026?

 There is no single 2026 opening day.
 Each pass reopens only after snow clearance and safety checks.
-On April 24, 2026, Furka, Grimsel, Gotthard and Susten still showed winter closure on the official pass portals.
+In 2026 the Gotthard Pass road reopened May 8, Furka and Grimsel on May 29, and Susten on June 12 — so all four central passes are now open for the summer season.

 Which Swiss mountain passes stay open all year?